accuser/uln/docs/index.md

 With this code, our `ULN` class not only stores the ULN value but also ensures it's valid right when we create a new `ULN` object.
 If we try to create a `ULN` with a number outside our acceptable range, our program will tell us there's a problem by throwing an error.

 We now have a neat and efficient way to handle ULN values in our Java application.
 We've created a special `ULN` class that takes care of storing the ULN and making sure it's a valid number.
-This approach makes our code more organized, easier to read, and helps prevent mistakes.
+This approach makes our code more organised, easier to read, and helps prevent mistakes.

 ## Handling Zero-Padded ULN Values as Strings

 We've just realized something important about ULNs: they are written with leading zeros to make them exactly 10 digits long.
 For example, a ULN might look like `"0000000042"` instead of just `42`.
 This means our `ULN` class should also handle ULN values given as Strings, not just as long numbers.

-To do this, we can add a way to turn a String like `"0000000042"` into a long number.
+To do this, we can add a way to turn a `String` like `"0000000042"` into a `long` number.
 Here's how we can update our `ULN` class:

 ```java
 public class ULN {